 Description

-DESCRIPTION: the memorial stands in the cemetery connected to the parish church of St Peter (Grade I), located beyond the church itself on the north side of the road leading east from the village centre, and laid out by 1903.
+The memorial is located in the cemetery associated with the parish church of St Peter, which is a Grade I listed building.
+It can be found beyond the church on the north side of the road leading east from the village centre, and the cemetery was laid out by 1903.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.